Jews in punk rock

 There exists a long-standing and well-documented relationship between Jews and punk rock.
 This includes multiple prominent Jewish musicians, promoters, and label executives who were involved in the development of punk in the 1970s and 1980s, the continued presence of prominent Jewish artists and personalities in the genre in the modern era, a small but noteworthy punk rock scene in Israel, and a more recent loose proto-scene of explicitly Jewish-themed punk bands and artists.
+In Steven Lee Beeber's "The Heebie-Jeebies at CBGB's: A Secret History of Jewish Punk," the author posits that punk was largely an outgrowth of Jewish culture, with ironic comedy, glorification of the underdog and the trauma of the Holocaust being pivotal influences.